TernuxPJ/Age-Calculator/README.md

 Features

-✅ Accurate age calculation in years, months, days, and seconds\n ✅ Supports both Gregorian and Jalali dates\n
+✅ Accurate age calculation in years, months, days, and seconds

+✅ Supports both Gregorian and Jalali dates

-✅ Beautiful and user-friendly Tkinter GUI\n
+✅ Beautiful and user-friendly Tkinter GUI

-✅ Cute alert messages with engaging effects\n
+✅ Cute alert messages with engaging effects

-✅ Interactive and stylish buttons\n
+✅ Interactive and stylish buttons

-✅ Option to exit the program\n
+✅ Option to exit the program

 **Prerequisites:**